FelipeCRamos/huffman-compression/README.md

 + You have permissions to write on `output` file

 ## Details of implementation
-This project uses concepts of prefixed digital tree's to generate the shorter possible binary path to a given char, based on how many occurrences it has on the given input.
+This project uses concepts of tries to generate the shorter possible binary path to a given char, based on how many occurrences it has on the given input.
 With this being done, we can represent a normal 8 bits `char` with 4~5 bits (depending on the input).

-Here's a briefly explanation about how the prefixed digital tree:
+Here's a briefly explanation about how the prefixed tree (trie):
 ```
 Suppose we have a small text like: "bom esse bombom", we can extract the following info:
     char 'b' appears 3 times